TexasInstruments/tvm/ti-docs/source/developing.rst

+.. _ti-tvm-developing:

 ============================
 Recommended Development Flow
 ============================

-In this section, we talk about recommended development flow of using TVM to compile and infer a model.
+This section describes the recommended development flow for using TVM to compile and infer a model.

-Step 1: Model selection
+Step 1: Model Selection
 =======================

-You may already have a model developed and trained by yourself.
-But if you are using a model downloaded from public domain, we recommend you take a look at `TI EdgeAI ModelZoo <https://github.com/TexasInstruments/edgeai-modelzoo>`_ first.
+You may have already developed and trained a model.
+But if you are using a model downloaded from public domain, we recommend you look at `TI EdgeAI ModelZoo <https://github.com/TexasInstruments/edgeai-modelzoo>`_ first.
 TI EdgeAI ModelZoo contains models that have been tweaked and optimized for inference speed on TI SoCs.